TheMinefreak23/fairreckitlib/README.md

 © Copyright Utrecht University (Department of Information and Computing Sciences)

 # Installation Requirements
-FairRecKitLib utilizes the scikit-surprise package, which relies on having a suitable C/C++ compiler present on the system to be able to install itself.
+FairRecKitLib utilises the scikit-surprise package, which relies on having a suitable C/C++ compiler present on the system to be able to install itself.
 For this purpose, make sure you have [Cython](https://pypi.org/project/Cython/) installed before attempting to install FairRecKitLib.
 If your system lacks a compiler, install the 'Desktop development with C++' build tools through the [Visual Studio installer](https://aka.ms/vs/17/release/vs_buildtools.exe).

 Meeting these requirements, you can install FairRecKitLib like any PyPI package, using e.g. pip or conda.